-Please check the catchment area map to see if you are able to register at the practice, if you are in our area please complete the pre-registration form and the online questionnaire below.
-We will be in contact with you by text message, email or phone to confirm your registration once your registration has been accepted.
+Please check the catchment area map to see if you are able to register at the practice, if you are in our area please complete the registration form via the link below.
+We will be in contact with you by text message or email to confirm your registration once your registration has been accepted.

 If you subsequently move outside this area, you will be asked to register with a doctor nearer to your new home.